IBM-Bluemix-Docs/mass-data-migration/getting-started.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the {{site.data.keyword.mdms_short}} request workflow</caption>
     </table>

-    When you select a delivery location for your device, consider the weight of the device and accessibility.
-The device weighs 66 pounds, and it comes equipped with wheels and pop-up handle for maneuvering.
+    When you select a delivery location for your device, [consider the weight of the device](/docs/services/mass-data-migration?topic=mass-data-migration-device-specs) and accessibility.
+The device, along with its hard case and a foam travel case, weighs about 60 pounds.
+To help with transporting the device, the travel case is equipped with wheels and a pop-up handle for easy maneuvering.
     {: tip}

 5. Read the {{site.data.keyword.mdms_short}} service agreement, and then select the **{{site.data.keyword.mdms_short}} Services Agreement** check box.